-Once upon a time, you would gather a ream of paper.
-Sit down, in a comfy chair looking out at your garden as the sun shone through your office window.
+Once upon a time, you would gather a ream of paper and prepare to write a book.
+Sit down in a comfy chair looking out at your garden as the sun shone through your office window.
 You would carefully place a piece of blank paper into your typewriter, position it in the right spot, adjust and start writing.

 For over 100 years, that’s how writers wrote their manuscripts.

 You no longer need to bang away at noisy keys, probably waking the neighbors, or getting your fingers dirty with ink, leaving a trail wherever you go (inky fingers 🙂 ).

 Now, you can turn on your computer, go online and write to your heart’s content.

 Like everything else, you have choices.
 Not only am I going to show you free online writing apps to get your manuscript out of your head and into reality, but also, online editing tools, title generators and tools to jump start your muse with content ideas.

 Let’s start at the beginning.
 You cannot write, if you have nothing to write about.

 This fun tool can come up with thousands of different ideas and plots for a story, script, or character.
 All you have to do is enter in a few variables and watch as it gives you a full story for you to work with.
 Use this as an idea generator.
 This plot generator will not write your story for you, but boy can you come up with some good ideas.
 If you are having writers block, check out the Plot Generator, writer’s block killer.